Jony88-JS/Project-Responsive-designe_mobile-first/README.md

 # Proyecto-Responsive-designe_mobile-first
-Sitio web Bitcoin usando HTML y CSS - Aplicado desde Mobile first
+Bitcoin website using HTML and CSS - Applied from Mobile first